microsoft/computervision-recipes/contrib/action_recognition/README.md

 We implemented two state-of-the-art approaches: (i) [I3D](https://arxiv.org/pdf/1705.07750.pdf) and (ii) [R(2+1)D](https://arxiv.org/abs/1711.11248).
 This includes example notebooks for e.g. scoring of webcam footage or fine-tuning on the [HMDB-51](http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/) dataset.

 We recommend to use the **R(2+1)D** model for its competitive accuracy, fast inference speed, and less dependencies on other packages.
-For both approaches, using our implementations, we were able to re-produce the reported accuracies:
+For both approaches, using our implementations, we were able to reproduce reported accuracies:

 | Model | Reported in the paper | Our results |
 | ------- | -------| ------- |